Director, Seasonal Forecasting

 Madden Julian Oscillation

-Currently the Madden Julian Oscillation (MJO) is in phase five and is predicted to move into phases six and seven before weakening to where no phase is favored (Figure 15).
-Phases five through seven favor ridging in the Gulf of Alaska and western Canada with troughing in eastern North America therefore, it seems to me that the MJO is having some influence on North American weather for the next two weeks.
+Currently the Madden Julian Oscillation (MJO) is in phase two and is predicted to weaken to where no phase is favored (Figure 15).
+Phase two favors ridging centered in the center of North America and with troughing in the Gulf of Alaska, therefore, it seems to me that the MJO could be having some influence on North American weather this week.
 But admittedly this is outside of my expertise.

 Figure 15.